Everglades University: Boca Raton Campus

 The university's main campus has been located in Boca Raton, Florida, since 2004.
 The university building is 37,000 square feet and includes offices, classrooms, computer labs, a library and student lounge.
 The campus is known for its fundraising efforts, with staff and students previously participating in a Walk to Cure Arthritis, Making Strides Against Breast Cancer Walk, collecting toys for Toys for Tots, and hosted several blood drives with OneBlood.
 The Boca Raton Campus has awarded four Frione family scholarships to individuals in the community.
 It also works with the Green Veteran group, which was co-founded by EU alumnus Brian J. Sales.

 Boca Raton also houses the Everglades University Online Division.

+Miami Campus

+The university operates an off-campus branch of the Boca Raton campus in Miami.
+The Miami off-campus instructional site is located just off the Florida Turnpike and Kendall Drive on Mills Drive.
+It is located next to the Miami International Airport.

 Orlando Campus

 The Orlando Branch Campus of Everglades University is located in a 28,000 square-foot building on Trafalgar Court, in Maitland, Florida.
 The campus relocated from Altamonte Springs to Maitland on July 7, 2015, and held a ribbon cutting ceremony which Maitland Mayor A. Dale McDonald attended.
 The facility houses offices, classrooms, a computer lab, a library, faculty lounge and a student lounge.
 The university expects that due to its proximity to the metropolitan Orlando area that the campus will quickly expand to 1,000 students, making it the largest Everglades University campus.
 The staff, faculty, and students at the Boca Raton Campus have participated in the Walk to Cure Arthritis, Making Strides Against Breast Cancer Walk, collecting toys for Toys for Tots, and hosted several blood drives with OneBlood.